 Listed below are the types of support that may be available to help you with course-related costs such as kit, equipment, books and travel.

-16–19 Guaranteed Bursary – for students who are in care or a care leaver, those who are claiming Income Support or Universal Credit in their own right or those who are claiming Employment Support Allowance together with Personal Independence Payment or Disability Living Allowance in their own right.
+16–19 Bursary for Defined Vulnerable Groups – for students who are in care or a care leaver, those who are claiming Income Support or Universal Credit in their own right or those who are claiming Employment Support Allowance together with Personal Independence Payment or Disability Living Allowance in their own right.
 Successful applicants may be entitled to up to £1,200.

-Free College Meals – for students aged under 18 years old as well as the household being in receipt of specific benefits such as Income Support and Income based JSA or ESA.
-Students aged 19-25 and have a EHCP are also eligible for free college meals (those under 19 must meet the 16-18 criteria above).
+Free College Meals – for students aged under 18 years old as well as the household being in receipt of specific benefits such as Income Support and Income-based JSA or ESA.
+Students aged 19-25 and have an EHCP are also eligible for free college meals (those under 19 must meet the 16-18 criteria above).